 Grandma’s Italian Cream-Filled Sponge Cake

-She also insisted that I help her make the cake, which came with no complaints from me.
-I wanted to be in the kitchen at all times as a kid, which has served me well as an adult.
+And, of course, she insisted I make the cake with her, which I was more than eager to do.
+All I wanted as a kid was to be in the kitchen, and Grandma started me young!
 Before she passed, Grandma handed her recipe down to me on a scribbled, stained note card.
-Over the years, I have slowly tweaked and—sorry, Grandma!—improved it.
-This cake is extremely versatile, a true recipe hero.
+Over the years, I have slowly tweaked and—sorry, Grandma!
+No tea, no shade—improved it.
+This cake is extremely versatile, and what I consider a true recipe hero.

-There are three ways I love to top it: Mixed berries tend to be my favorite, and really shine in the summer.
-Toasted coconut is another winner.
-Or try a shake of confectioners’ sugar with a scattering of roasted pistachios.
+There are three ways I love to top my Italian cream-filled sponge cake: Mixed berries tend to be my favorite and really shine in the summer.
+Toasted coconut is another surefire winner as well.
+Or you can go super traditional and flourish the top with a shake of confectioners’ sugar and a scattering of roasted pistachios.
 All versions should be served with a big dollop of whipped cream—Grandma wouldn’t have had it any other way!

 This recipe was developed for Food52, and the entire recipe can be found here.